 You will find most information about the course on this page, or linked to from this page.
 This website is required reading for the course.
 Course Announcements will be sent using Portal, and we expect that you will regularly check both Portal and your UofT email.

 There are five lecture sections of this course with three different instructors: Jacqueline, Eyal, and Paul.
 You are welcome to attend office hours with any of us.

 Jacqueline is the course coordinator, which means that she deals with all administrative matters: missed work, problems with your grades, problems with assignment partners, the course website, and TA issues.
 If you're not sure who to contact, though, feel free to ask any of us!

 Four sections (L0101, L0102, L0201, and L5101) are on-campus and are delivered through 3 lecture hours a week.
 For weeks 2 through 12, you will also watch video lectures to prepare for the on-campus lectures.

 One section (L9901) is online and has additional online exercises in lieu of the on-campus lectures.
 You can find some advice here on choosing between the online section versus an on-campus section of CSC108.

 The textbook, Practical Programming (2nd edition): An Introduction to Computer Science Using Python 3, matches very closely with the course material.
 Some notes:

 - The first edition is out of date: it uses Python 2, not Python 3.
 Also, the material in the second edition is much, much closer to what we teach in this course.

 - You can purchase an eBook or a paper book. eBook ($25 USD): available in PDF, ePub, and mobi.
-Paper book ($48 USD): shipping in a few weeks, but you get the eBook now.

-The three assignments are due in weeks 4, 9, and 12.
+The three assignments are due in weeks 4, 8, and 12.
 Don't leave these to the last minute: they are substantially more work than the weekly lab exercises, and we expect that you will work on them for several hours each week.